trey/cn-marketing/src/policies/privacy.md

 ## Your rights with respect to your information

-At Basecamp, we apply the same data rights to all customers, regardless of their location.
+At Trey Labs, we apply the same data rights to all customers, regardless of their location.
 Currently some of the most privacy-forward regulations in place are the European Union’s General Data Protection Regulation (“GDPR”) and California Consumer Privacy Act (“CCPA”) in the US.
 Trey Labs recognizes all of the rights granted in these regulations, except as limited by applicable law.
 These rights include:

 * **Right to Know.** You have the right to know what personal information is collected, used, shared or sold.
 We outline both the categories and specific bits of data we collect, as well as how they are used, in this privacy policy.
 * **Right of Access.** This includes your right to access the personal information we gather about you, and your right to obtain information about the sharing, storage, security and processing of that information.